tanxzen/Class10CS/CH03/README.md

     Textual Question
   </summary>

-  ### Q1.
-Write a C program to find the sum and average of three given numbers .
+   `Q1.
+Write a C program to find the sum and average of three given numbers .` <br>

-  ### Q2.
-Write a C program to convert temperature in °C to °F using the relation °F = 1.8°C + 32.
+  `Q2.
+Write a C program to convert temperature in °C to °F using the relation °F = 1.8°C + 32.`<br>

-  ### Q3.
-Write a C program to find the area and circumference of a circle of radius r.
+   `Q3.
+Write a C program to find the area and circumference of a circle of radius r.`<br>

-  ### Q4.
-Write a C program to find the value of y using the relation y = x^2 + 2x - 1.
+   `Q4.
+Write a C program to find the value of y using the relation y = x^2 + 2x - 1.` <br>

-  ### Q5.
-Write a C program to find the ASCII character of a given integer.
+   `Q5.
+Write a C program to find the ASCII character of a given integer.`<br>

-  ### Q6.
-Write a C program to calculate simple interest using formula I = PNR/100.
+   `Q6.
+Write a C program to calculate simple interest using formula I = PNR/100.`<br>

-  ### Q7.
+   `Q7.
 Write a C program to swap (exchange) the values of a variables A and B without using temporary variable.
-[Hint : A = A + B ; B = A - B ; A = A - B]
+[Hint : A = A + B ; B = A - B ; A = A - B]`<br>

-  ### Q8.
+   `Q8.
 Earth takes a period of revolution of 31558150 seconds.
-Write a C program to convert this into number of days, hours and minutes.
+Write a C program to convert this into number of days, hours and minutes.`<br>

-  ### Q9.
+   `Q9.
 Write a C program to calculate the cut-off mark of a student using the formula CM = M/2 + P/2 +  // continue later

 </details>